Who Deserves to be a Millionaire?

-Who Deserves to be a Millionaire? (百万智多星 (Bǎi Wàn Zhì Duō Xīng)) was a Chinese game show, hosted by Li Fan (李凡).
+Who Deserves to be a Millionaire? (百万智多星 (Bǎi Wàn Zhì Duō Xīng)) is a Chinese game show, hosted by Li Fan (李凡).
 It was based on the original British format of Who Wants to Be a Millionaire?.
 The contestant's main goal was to win 1,000,000 Chinese yuan by answering 15 multiple-choice questions correctly.
 This edition used the original 3 lifelines: Fifty Fifty, Phone A Friend and Ask The Audience.
 The first episode was broadcast on 29 September 2007.
 After answering five questions correctly, a contestant took home ¥5,000.
 If he/she answered ten questions correctly, he/she left with ¥75,000.
 Due to the strict limit that Chinese game shows cannot offer prizes more than ¥100,000, contestants may only take 10% of their winnings, while the rest are donated for chosen charities.
 The episodes were shown on Saturdays at 20:40 (UTC+8) on Guizhou TV.
 The series ran until 19 April 2008, where the channel had adjustment issues.

 The series was produced in Guangzhou.